PředmětyPředměty(verze: 978)

 - The final written assignment shall be submitted to the mentor in a sufficient quality and approved by her (via e-mail or hand written), as a condition of enrolment for the written examination.

-Time can be subject to change.
+Time is subject to change

 Day